thor-com-se/certificates/Front-End Developer/Principles of UX UI Design/Introduction to UX and UI design/notes.md

     - "Storyboards" are visual representations of user interactions with a product, and can be sketches, illustrations, screenshots, slideshows, animations, or live demos
       - Created by defining the persona, the environment they are in, adn the plot of what they want to achieve
     - "Wireframes" are visual representations of the user interface, primarily concerned with the placement and hierarchy of content and functionalities
+    - "Customer journey maps" illustrate the interaction experience of user research participants
+      - The top describes the participant and their expectations
+        - The "actor" is the persona and point of view for the journey
+        - The "scenario" and "expectations" describe the journey and is associated with the actor's goal or need and expectations
+      - The map in the middle is a table where the columns are sequential actions taken during the interaction and there is a row for each type of communication made by the user (doing, thinking, saying, feeling)
+        - "Journey phases" are the stages (columns)
+        - "Actions", "attitudes", and "emotions" are the actor's behaviors in the stages, ideally direct quotes
+      - The bottom is a description of opportunities and things to do
+        - "Opportunities" are mapping insights into how the user experience can be improved based on the journey map
 - "UI" (User Interface) refers to how people interface or communicate with each other and with products such as email, text messages, or printers
   - Users use interfaces to achieve tasks, such as receiving directions, taking online classes, or ordering food
   - "GUI" (Graphical User Interface) provides a visual interface through a screen for users to communicate with technology, and is often synonymous with "UI" in design